mnot/I-D/rfc5785bis/draft.md

 the well-known URI can be used with.
 If no URI schemes are explicitly specified, "HTTP" and "HTTPS" are assumed.

+Typically, applications will use the default port for the given scheme; if an alternative port is used, it MUST be explicitly specified by the application in question.

 It MAY also contain additional information, such as the syntax of additional path components, query strings and/or fragment identifiers to be appended to the well-known URI, or protocol-specific details (e.g., HTTP {{?RFC7231}} method handling).